run2bizdocs/developers/en-us/docs/webservice/webservices-esp.md

     ```

     ```tab="Input Attributes"
-    number - request number in CITSmart.
+    number - request number in 4biz.
 Required when the numberOrigin attribute is not informed. numberOrigin - request number in the source system.
 Required when the number attribute is not entered.
     ```

     ```tab="Output Attributes"
-    Output Attributes are composed of all Input Attributes of the CtRequest class plus the following information: number - number of the request created in CITSmart. startSLA - SLA start date and time. endSLA - SLA end date and time. status - status of the request, containing:
+    Output Attributes are composed of all Input Attributes of the CtRequest class plus the following information: number - number of the request created in 4biz. startSLA - SLA start date and time. endSLA - SLA end date and time. status - status of the request, containing: